nikitakozlovjr/Password-Security/README.md

 # Password Security

+> **Note**
+This library is frequently updated and supplemented with new functionality and password evaluation criteria.
+Therefore, stay tuned for changes in the password evaluation documentation

 ### Discription
 This module helps with deep work with passwords.
 This module helps with password analysis, gives tips on how to improve it and offers its own solutions for improving the password.